 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has two types of items that qualifies for reporting in this category.
-The items, unavailable property tax revenue and deferred revenue, is deferred and recognized as an inflow of resources in the period the amounts become available and earned.
+The District has one item that qualifies for reporting in this category.
+The item, unavailable property tax revenue, is deferred and recognized as an inflow of resources in the period the amounts become available and earned.